 Stability: Excellent: stainless cooking surface won't react with food.

 Ease of Care: The difficulty keeping copper beautiful is its biggest downfall.
-Regular polishing is required if you don't want the patina that comes from regular use.
+Regular polishing is required if you don't want a patina.
 If you don't mind that, or don't mind the polishing, you can add points here.

 Design/Usability: We give the set high marks for its sheer beauty, but you can deduct a bit if you prefer stainless handles.

 Value: Value is a little tricky to determine for high-end copper cookware.
-It's very expensive, but it's cost-per-year-of-use is low, and it's also extremely high quality.
-It's also a want, not a need, but if you can afford it, you won't regret buying it.
-For these reasons--the pros and cons taken in aggregate--we give it an average rating.
-If you love it and appreciate its long term value, you can rank it higher; if you think it's a waste of money, you can rank it lower.
+It's very expensive, but the cost-per-year-of-use is low because it will last for decades.
+If you can afford it, you won't regret buying it.
+We give it an average rating, but if you love it and appreciate its long term value, you can rank it higher.

-Pieces in Set: The skillet and sauce pan are smallish, while the casserole/stock pot is average, and the brazier is a good size and an extremely versatile piece.
+Pieces in Set: The skillet and sauce pan are smallish, the casserole/stock pot is average, and the brazier is a good size and a versatile piece.
 You will probably want to augment with a larger sauce pan at the least, which is unfortunate considering the price of this cookware.

-Recommendation: If you want the whole copper experience (at the whole copper price), this is the set to get.
+Recommendation: If you want the whole copper experience (at the whole copper price), this is a good set.
 It's beautiful, the pieces offer a lot of versatility (even if a couple of them are on the small side), and will last for decades--in fact, you will probably be handing this cookware down to your children.

 buy matfer-bourgeat 8 piece copper set on amazon now: